Q: what does The Cheese Shed do?

 A: Certainly.
 If you're ordering one of our selection boxes, just follow up your order with an email asking for vegetarian cheeses only.

 Q: I spotted some Stilton in one of your wedding cakes.
 Westcountry cheese?
-I put it to you that The Cheese Shed are frauds and charlatans.
+I put it to you that The Cheese Shed is full of frauds and charlatans.